dancasey-ie/IrishEnergyBalance2017Dash/README.md

 There are a number of folders included in the wrapper associated with the virtual envirenment not required by the project that should not be included in the git repository.
 A .gitignore file was included so these files would not be commited.

+During the project I wanted to develop a sunburst style pie chart.
+Dc.js v.5 has the function built in.
+Dc.js version 5 requires D3 version 3, time was spent trying to get these working with my project but I decided that it wasn't worth spending more time on and tried to develop them myself.

 Deployment
 ------------------------